Maguilarbagaria/Maguilarbagaria/README.md

 - 👋 Hi, I’m @Maguilarbagaria
-- 👀 I’m interested in Data Science and Python Programming.
+- 👀 I’m interested in Data Science&Engineering and Python Programming.
 - 🌱 Currently learning things related with Data Algorithms and Backend Developing mainly with python.
 - 💙 I love new knowledge and challenges!
+- 👷:Currently working as HR Analyst in @Papernest,

 <!---